Table of contents

 With over 700 miles of trails winding through Glacier National Park, it can be hard to choose what areas you want to explore.
 The good news?
 You can’t go wrong in Glacier.
 With towering peaks, glistening turquoise lakes, wonderful wildlife sightings, and the possibility to get up close to a glacier, your options are endless.
 In this guide, we hope to outline a range of options, from easy day hikes to full-day adventures.

 If you you have the time and energy, we highly recommend taking a couple nights to explore some of the backcountry trails the park has to offer.
 For more information on backcountry travel, check out our Guide to Backpacking in Glacier National Park.
-As you begin planning your trip to Glacier, check out our additional CleverHiker resources:

-Getting Around – free Shuttle Service
+Getting Around – Free Shuttle Service

 A comprehensive system of shuttles makes transport to trails fairly easy during peak tourism season.
 Once you pay the national park entrance fee, you get free and unlimited access to the Park Shuttle System.